ukhsa-collaboration/statistics-production-hub/CONTRIBUTING.md

 The 'main' branch is protected, meaning you will have to create a new branch to make any changes.

 To do this, on your local machine, first update your 'main' branch using `git pull`.
 Then run `git checkout -b branch-name` to create and switch to a new branch.
 You can switch between branches (for example, to work on different fixes) by using `git checkout branch-name`.
 Branch names should be short but descriptive, with each word separated by a hyphen.
-Author initials should be added to the prefix.
-For example: `"bc-update-data-vis"`.

 Use `git add` and `git commit -m "a clear descriptive commit message"` as usual to stage and commit your changes.

-Once you have finished making your changes, push your branch to GitHub (using `git push` - it may give you instructions for setting an upstream branch).
-Then log in to GitHub and raise a pull request to have your changes reviewed and merged into 'main'.
+Once you have finished making your changes, push your branch to GitHub (using `git push` - it may give you instructions for setting an upstream branch like using git push --set upstream origib branch-name).
+Then you can click the link it gives you to open GitHub and raise a pull request to have your changes reviewed and merged into 'main'.

 ## Building websites with Jekyll and GitHub